IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *person\_id* (optional): Patient identifier, Citizen identifier, or other similar public identifier.

-The above claims shall be wrapped in an "extensions" object with key 'ihe\_iua' and a JSON value object containing the claims, e.g.,
+The above claims shall be wrapped in an "extensions" object with key 'ihe\_iua' and a JSON value object containing the claims.
+For example,

 ```json
 "extensions" : {